tc39/notes/es7/2015-11/nov-19.md

 JH: so we are looking at 6 to 8 months?

-YK: we haven’t..
+YK: we haven't..

-BT: We don’t need async Iterable to be at stage 2, to advance observables…
+BT: We don't need async Iterable to be at stage 2, to advance observables...

 DD: we are saying, they should be one proposal

 WH: I want to be able to convince myself that the two will play nice together.
-I don’t care as much how we go about doing that.
+I don't care as much how we go about doing that.

 JH: i can provide an adaptation